- Search The Registry

 Majoring in Education and Music, Scott became alarmed when she was not able to teach in a public school because she was Black.
 At this time she became involved with Civil Right groups, joined the Antioch chapter of the NAACP, the college's Race Relations Committee, and Civil Liberties Committees.
 In 1951, she accepted a scholarship to continue her musical training at the New England Conservatory in Boston before finishing her degree from Antioch College.
 Upon her arrival in Boston, she met her future husband, Martin Luther King Jr., a young minister who was studying for his Ph.D. at Boston University.

 She knew that she had to be strong for her children and to continue the work of her husband.
 In the years immediately following her husband's death, she remained involved in many things.
-In June of 1969 King published her first biography, My Life with Martin Luther King Jr., which focused on their relationship, their family, civil rights, and activism.
-After many years of speeches and fund raising, the Martin Luther King Jr. Center for Non Violent Social Change was opened in 1981 in Atlanta.
+In June of 1969 King published her first biography, My Life with Martin Luther King Jr., which focused on their relationship, their family, civil rights, and activism. the Martin Luther King Jr. Center for Non Violent Social Change was opened in 1981 in Atlanta.

-King wrote a book about her work in the Civil Rights Movement and has given motivational speeches across the country.
+King wrote a book about her work in the Civil Rights Movement and gave many motivational speeches across the country.
 In August 2005, King suffered a stroke, she died on January 30, 2006.
 After her death, a horse-drawn carriage carried the body of Coretta Scott King to Georgia's state Capitol, where she was the first woman and first Black person to lie in honor.

 Who's Who of American Women (and Women of Canada)